segmentio/segment-docs/src/connections/storage/catalog/snowflake/index.md

 ### Step 4: Create a user for Segment

 Create the user that Segment uses to connect to your warehouse.
 You can create a user that authenticates with a key pair, or you can create a user that authenticates using a password.
-For enhanced security, Segment recommends creating a user that will authenticate with an encrypted key pair.
+For enhanced security, Segment recommends creating a user that authenticates with an encrypted key pair.

 > info "Key-pair authentication restricted to Business Tier users only"
 > Users on other plans can authenticate with Snowflake using a [username and password](#create-a-user-that-authenticates-with-a-username-and-password).